Daniel Penny in court as new evidence shown ahead of Jordan Neely subway chokehold trial

 He told the detective, "I'm not trying to kill the guy.
 I'm just trying to deescalate the situation."

-Multiple NYPD officers and detectives were called to the stand as the stationhouse interview and police body-cam videos were played.
+Multiple NYPD officers and detectives were called to the stand, as the stationhouse interview and police body-cam videos were played.

 A detective testified that several witnesses, including Penny, were brought to the station to explain what happened.
-Penny wasn't under arrest, but was read his Miranda rights and waived them to answer questions, even demonstrating the hold he says he placed on Neely.
+Penny wasn't under arrest, but he was read his Miranda rights and waived them to answer questions, even demonstrating the hold he says he placed on Neely.

 That could be key to the case, as prosecutors argue Penny was negligent and his actions were unwarranted.